lagom/lagom/docs/manual/guide/production/ConductR.md

 ConductR is a container orchestration tool with the main goal of delivering operational productivity.
 ConductR is also designed to  host your Lagom services with resilience.

-ConductR is free for development usage and there is a "sandbox" so that you can run ConductR locally and test your services.
+ConductR is free for development usage and comes with a "sandbox" so that you can run ConductR locally and test your services.
 Please visit [ConductR's product page](http://lightbend.com/products/conductr) in order to download the sandbox, and also for more information on ConductR in general.
 If you'd like to know more about our commercial license then [please contact us](https://www.lightbend.com/company/contact).
 The remainder of this guide will discuss the specific integration points between Lagom and ConductR.

 ## Packaging your services